robertsweetman/module_4/mdbook/src/2_stakeholder_engagement.md

 - Reads are infrequent
 - Total data volume is not large (3000 - 5000 records max)

 What is possibly open for debate is how to load/update and interact with the database.
 Should it be in the cloud?
 Which one?
 Should it be hosted on a server or as a service?
 Which particular flavour of SQL should we use?
 Postgresql?
 Microsoft SQL?
-We can use several Azure hosted options (Microsoft.com, 2025)
+We can also use several Azure hosted options (Microsoft.com, 2025)

 From talking to Technical & Support stakeholders we do know it needs to interact with Microsoft services (Dynamics 365) and potentially run in Azure.